dmishin/critters/README.md

 FEATURES
 --------
-Implements "Critters" and other block cellular automatons with Margouls neighborhood and 2 states.
+Implements "Critters" and other block cellular automatons with Margolus neighborhood and 2 states.

 INSTALLATION